moodymudskipper/refactor/README.md

 library(refactor)
 ```

-  - `%refactor%` is used to check that the output value is consistent
+`%refactor%` by default checks that the output value is consistent
-  - `%refactor2%` also checks that the refactored version runs faster
+between the original and refactored expressions.

 They’ll often be used on the body of a function but can be used on any
 expression.